Make your AI a shadcn expert

 Arguments

-querystring (min length 1)Icon name to search for
+querystring (min 1 char)Icon name to search for — trigram-based, tolerates typos

 {